adamxp12/ClickMine.ml/README.md

 ClickMine Website

-Will move the ClickMine site here shortly
+This is the location of the ClickMine website

+it is currently a simple coming soon page